YBronst/Asrock-Z690-PG-Reptide/README.md

 ### Mac OS Sequoia and Ventura EFI OpenCore loader 1.0.7 and Clover 5164

-- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Tahoe.zip Partualy compatible with macOS Tahoe (Wi-Fi doesn't work)
+- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Tahoe.zip Compatible with [macOS Tahoe with OpenCore-Legacy-Tahoe_Patchset](https://github.com/chris1111/OpenCore-Legacy-Tahoe_Patchset.git)
-- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Sequoia.zip fully compatible with macOS Ventura, macOS Sonoma and macOS Sequoia.
+- The MacPro-OpenCore-1.0.7-Z690PG-R-12700kf-Sequoia.zip vanilla compatible with macOS Ventura, and macOS Sonoma and macOS Sequoia after OCLP patch.
 - The MacPro-Clover-5164-Z690PG-R-12700kf-Sequoia.zip is backward compatible with macOS Sonoma (Just move the kexts from folder 15 to folder 14).
 - The MacPro-Clover-5164-Z690PG-R-12700kf-Ventura.zip for macOS Ventura only.